Dazzle your non-vegan friends with a plant-based version of this classic!

 - Blend water, ketchup, rice vinegar, pineapple juice, and ginger (if using) until smooth and then transfer to a small saucepan.

 - Add the tapioca starch and water mix, stir and heat on a medium setting until the sauce thickens.

 Sweet and Sour Tofu Stir Fry

-Note: This recipe is adaptable and you can add in any other veggies you may have on hand
+Note: This recipe is completely adaptable and you can add in any other veggies you might like, this is just what I prefer 🙂